coreos/docs/enterprise-registry/build-support/index.md

 Run this container on each build worker.
 Since the worker will be orchestrating docker builds, we need to mount in the docker socket.
 This orchestration will use a large amount of CPU and need to manipulate the docker images on disk &mdash; we recommend that dedicated machines be used for this task.

-Use the environment variable `SERVER` to tell the worker how to communitate with the primary Enterprise Registry container.
+Use the environment variable `SERVER` to tell the worker how to communicate with the primary Enterprise Registry container.
 A websocket is used as a data channel, and it was configured when we changed the feature flag above.

 | Security | Websocket Address |
 |----------|-------------------|